DataBiosphere/toil/docs/running/running.rst

 With Toil, you can recover gracefully from a bug in your pipeline without losing any progress from successfully-completed jobs.
 To demonstrate this, let's add a bug to our example code to see how Toil handles a failure and how we can resume a pipeline after that happens.
-Add a bad assertion to line 30 of the example (the first line of ``down()``):
+Add a bad assertion at line 52 of the example (the first line of ``down()``):

 .. code-block:: python

-   def down(job, input_file_store_id, n, down_checkpoints):
+   def down(job, inputFileStoreID, N, downCheckpoints, memory=sortMemory):
        ...
        assert 1 == 2, "Test error!"

 When we run the pipeline, Toil will show a detailed failure log with a traceback::

-   $ python toil-sort-example.py file:jobStore
+   $ python sort.py file:jobStore
    ...
    ---TOIL WORKER OUTPUT LOG---
    ...